cloudify-cosmo/docs.getcloudify.org/content/manager/high-availability-clusters.md

 6. Boostrap two new Cloudify Manager VMs with the upgraded version.
 7. Run `cluster join` on the two new installed Cloudify Manager instances to designate them as hot standbys.

+## Tearing down clusters

+If the active node is reachable and responding, we recommend that you to remove all nodes from the cluster before you uninstall them.
+This process avoids unnecessary failovers that put stress on the network and on the nodes.

+### Cluster teardown process

+1. Run `cluster nodes list` and note the current active node and the non-active nodes.
+2. For each non-active node, run: `cluster nodes remove <node name>`
+3. To remove each node from the cluster, from the command line of each non-active node run: `cfy_manager remove -f`
+4. To teardown the cluster, from the command line of the active node run: `cfy_manager remove -f`

 ## Additional Information

 ### Cluster Tools